Alejogb1/job-board/blog-data/why-does-my-dockerairflownginx-reverse-proxy-setup-not-work.md

 id: "why-does-my-dockerairflownginx-reverse-proxy-setup-not-work"
 ---

-Right, let's unpack this docker-airflow-nginx conundrum.
+Right docker-airflow-nginx conundrum.
 I’ve seen this exact scenario crop up more times than I care to recall, often with variations that make debugging a delightful, if time-consuming, exercise.
 Usually, the problem isn't just one thing; it’s a confluence of misconfigurations across the three components.
 Based on my past experiences battling similar setups, there are a few common culprits I'd like to examine.

 Firstly, let's consider the networking layer.
 Docker, by default, isolates containers, so a communication breakdown often starts here.
 Airflow needs to be exposed to the outside world, usually on specific ports, and nginx needs to know which ports to forward traffic to.
 I've seen cases where either the docker compose file or the Airflow configurations have conflicting port mappings.
 This creates situations where traffic seems to vanish into thin air.
 Typically, what happens is the nginx reverse proxy is listening on port 80 (or 443 for https), but the airflow webserver is running on, say, port 8080 within its docker container but isn't properly mapped to a host port that nginx can access.